o-ran-sc/portal-nonrtric-controlpanel/docs/developer-guide.rst

 .. image:: ./images/non-RT_RIC_controlpanel_Policy.PNG

-It is also possible to manage the configuration of available RICs, provided that Consul is not used, from the Control Panel.
 From the menu on the left hand side, select "Policy -> RIC Config".

 .. image:: ./images/non-RT_RIC_controlpanel_ric_config.PNG

-From the main page, click on the "Information information coordinator" card or use the menu on the left hand side of the page.
+From the main page, click on the "Enrichment information coordinator" card or use the menu on the left hand side of the page.
 From here it is possible to view producers and jobs from the Information service,

 .. image:: ./images/non-RT_RIC_controlpanel_EI.PNG